dominikcirko/snjofkalo/README.md

-# OICAR E-commerce Web Application
+# Snjofkalo E-commerce Web Application

-A .NET 9.0 web application with API backend for an e-commerce platform called OICAR.
+A .NET 9.0 web application with API backend for an e-commerce platform called Snjofkalo.

 ## Project Structure